From Personal Bests to Community Power: Structured Marathon Training and the Role of Smart Pacing

 • Warm‑up: 1.5 km easy (Zone 1).

 • Hill repeats: Find a 200‑metre incline.
-Run 8 × 200 m at the upper end of your Zone 3 (tempo) pace, focusing on a strong, even effort up the hill.
-Jog or walk back down for recovery (Zone 1).
+Run 8 × 200 m at the top end of your Zone 3 (tempo) pace, steady effort uphill, then jog or walk down for recovery (Zone 1).

 • Cool‑down: 1.5 km easy (Zone 1).